The Lincoln Institute of Land Policy

 Collaborating for a Better Future

-The Lincoln Institute actively supports planning education through its curriculum innovation awards, run in partnership with the Association of Collegiate Schools of Planning (ACSP).
-These awards honor and support university courses that encourage students to consider land-based development and reflect sustainability, equity, and fiscal health.
+The Lincoln Institute supported planning education through its curriculum innovation awards, run in partnership with the Association of Collegiate Schools of Planning (ACSP).
+These awards honored and supported university courses that encourage students to consider land-based development and reflect sustainability, equity, and fiscal health.

-The Institute also jointly sponsors the case study awards, funding research to inform better land policy.
-By working together, the Lincoln Institute and ACSP are helping educators strengthen experiential, practice-oriented curricula and equipping students with the skills, insights, and ethical grounding they need to build a brighter tomorrow.
+The Institute also jointly sponsored the case study awards, funding research to inform better land policy.
+By working together, the Lincoln Institute and ACSP helped educators strengthen experiential, practice-oriented curricula and equipping students with the skills, insights, and ethical grounding they need to build a brighter tomorrow.